jellyfin/jellyfin.org/docs/general/server/media/music.md

 ## File Extensions / Containers

-Jellyfin should support most common music formats.
-Exceptions as follows:
+Jellyfin supports most common music formats, with some exceptions:

 - MP4 with only audio: `.mp4` files won't be recognized as music.
 Please rename them to `.m4a`.
 - MKV / WebM with only audio: `.mkv` and `.webm` files won't be recognized as music.
 Please rename them to `.mka`.